 DO...

-…use MCQs to quantify your campaign amplification by adding digital, checking if the campaign is both robust enough to achieve the share-of-voice objectives as well as realistic enough to be executed.
-Be sure to only consider actual interactions (for example, rep-triggered email open rates) in your estimates, not all the potential interactions (for example, number of rep-triggered emails sent).
+…use MCQs to quantify your campaign amplification by adding digital, checking if the campaign is both robust enough to achieve the share-of-voice objectives and realistic enough to be executed.
+Be sure to only consider actual interactions (for example, rep-triggered email open rates) in your estimates, not all the potential interactions (for example, the number of rep-triggered emails sent).

 DON'T...